 What is it?

-For both types of leave, employers must pay employees at the same pay rate the employee would earn if they were working.
-And, employers can’t count an employee’s sick leave as absences.
+Employers must pay employees at the same pay rate the employee would earn if they were working.
+And employers can’t count an employee’s sick leave as absences.

 How much Colorado sick leave can an employee accrue?